techqueria/website/site/content/about.md

 - [David Silva](https://linkedin.com/in/dvidsilva), co-founder of Techqueria and senior developer at Slingshot Health

 # You can also learn more about our partners and sponsors on our [sponsors page](/sponsors/).

+# Branding

+Find more about our brand, image and guidelines for our website in our [branding](/branding) page.